 Vikram Patel gives us a highly promising approach.
-He encourages training members of communities to help provide mental health interventions, empowering ordinary people to dare to take care of others.
+He encourages training members of communities to help provide mental health first aid, empowering ordinary people to dare to take care of others.

-Joshua Walters, a comedian, was diagnosed as Bipolar and speaks of the thin line that exists between mental illness and mental skillness.
+Joshua Walters, a comedian, was diagnosed as Bipolar and speaks of the thin line that exists between mental illness and mental illness.

 In his funny and thought-provoking TED talk, he challenges the audience with a question.
 He asks them what the right balance is between medicating craziness away and continuing life on the manic edge of creativity.